 One of the most common causes of belly bulge is age.
-As an acoustic guitar gets older, the adhesive that holds everything together can begin to weaken.
+As an acoustic guitar gets older, the adhesive that was used to make the guitar can begin to weaken.
 With less support, the wooden top can begin to warp and sometimes have the bridge lift.

 How To prevent Acoustic Guitar Belly Bulge

-Controlling the environment in the case with a guitar humidity pack is an even better way to help prevent belly bulges, among other things.
+Controlling the air in the case with a humidity pack is a great way to prevent belly bulges, among other things.

-You should also avoid leaving your guitar in direct sunlight, as this can cause the adhesive to heat up and allow movement, shifting, or warping.
+You should also avoid leaving your guitar in direct sunlight.
+This can cause the adhesive to heat up and allow movement, shifting, or warping.
 If you must store it in a sunlit room, make sure to keep the case closed and the temperature on the cool side.

-When you’re not playing your acoustic guitar, it’s best to keep it in a climate-controlled environment.
+When not playing your acoustic guitar, it’s best to keep it in a controlled environment.
 That way, you can be sure that the conditions won’t damage the instrument over time.